stoffee/csp-k8s-hcp/README.md

 Infrastructure as Code leverages <strong>APIs</strong> (Application Programming Interfaces) that each cloud vendor has defined so external programs can create and manage its infrastructure instead of people using a WebUI.

-The most common custom infrastructure code is <a target="_blank" href="https://www.hashicorp.com/resources/terraform-configuration-language">HCL (HashiCorp Configuration Language)</a> defined in <strong>.tf files</strong>.
+The most common custom infrastructure as code language is <a target="_blank" href="https://www.hashicorp.com/resources/terraform-configuration-language">HCL (HashiCorp Configuration Language)</a> (Terraform code) defined in <strong>.tf files</strong>.

 <a name="Task02"></a>

 ## 2. Terraform binary & Registry

-To process HCL code, <a target="_blank" href="https://learn.hashicorp.com/tutorials/terraform/install-cli">download and install</a> a single <strong>Terraform binary</strong> executable program which turns <strong>CLI</strong> (Command Line Interface) commands into API calls that create and manage infrastructure resources.
+To process HCL code, <a target="_blank" href="https://learn.hashicorp.com/tutorials/terraform/install-cli">download and install</a> a <strong>Terraform binary</strong> executable program which turns <strong>CLI</strong> (Command Line Interface) commands into API calls which create and manage infrastructure resources.

 That program can be installed on <strong>DevOps</strong> Platform Engineers' <strong>individual laptops</strong> by running an <strong>installer shell script</strong> which also installs all other utilities needed from <strong>Homebrew</strong> or other install package managers.

-The Terraform binary is written in Go, so can be run on Linux, macOS, or Windows without additional install (such as needed with Java, Python, C, etc.).
+BTW: The Terraform binary is written in Go, so can be run on Linux, macOS, or Windows without additional installs (such as needed with Java, Python, C, etc.).

-The install scriipt can also <strong>clone</strong> onto the laptop GitHub repos containing custom Terraform code.
+The install script can also <strong>clone</strong> onto the laptop GitHub repos containing custom Terraform code.

 ### Provider for each cloud

-HashiCorp has worked with cloud infrastructure vendors to create Terraform <a target="_blank" href="https://www.terraform.io/docs/providers/index.html">providers</a> that HashiCorp's Terraform binary uses when it verifies credentials and turns <strong>Terraform HCL</strong> code within <strong>.tf files</strong> into API calls that <strong>create resources</strong>.
+HashiCorp works with cloud vendors to create Terraform <a target="_blank" href="https://www.terraform.io/docs/providers/index.html">providers</a> that HashiCorp's Terraform binary uses when it verifies credentials and turns <strong>Terraform HCL</strong> into API calls that <strong>create resources</strong>.

 Provider logic is stored in and retrieved from <a target="_blank" href="https://registry.hashicorp.io">https://registry.hashicorp.io</a>.